eyenalxai/blog/_posts/async-no-asyncio.md

 And it'll be a doozy.

-We could've used some existing library for HTTP, or at least sockets, so we could've had at least a way to flush nicely, but might as well reinvent and this while we're at it.
+We could've used some existing library for HTTP, or at least sockets, so we could've had at least a way to flush nicely, but might as well reinvent and all this while we're at it.

 Our `main`:
 ```python